stefanoborini/book-modelviewcontroller/source/mvc_variations.rst

 the model.
 Another form of qualification: the model forwards the command after execution to the View.
 Views can analyze the command to respons appropriately.

+a command class normally has execute() and undo() methods. it's a functor.

+execute does a given action. undo restores the state as it was before. undo can be done either by algorithmic rollback, or by just restoring a memento saved at execute time.

+The parameters are defined at instantiation time. execute accepts no parameters but it may return a state (success, failure).
+This state will be needed to decide what to do with the executed command (add to the undo queue or not).

+two stacks: undo queue and redo queue.

+execute()
+push into undo

+at undo:
+pop from undo
+command.undo()
+push into redo

+at redo
+pop from redo
+command.execute()
+push into undo

+Association of the command to the model: the model defines and offers creation of commands.
+The command can also acts as a notification agent (e.g. syncs the view) instead of the model and can also act as a change object.